 March 31 at 6:11pm

-All reviews and testimonials were given without pay or prompting and can be found at the following url: https://www.facebook.com/EngageGlobal/reviews/
+All reviews and testimonials were given without pay or prompting and are also being made by fictional characters.

 Teacher - Gross Pointe High

 "I put it on par with Point Break or Bad Boys II..."